 Royal Caribbean has a reputation for having great entertainment on board in the form of Broadway-style shows.
 And to put it plainly, MSC does not.

-But all this may change in the future as the MSC ships become bigger, newer, and more advanced.
+But all this may change as the MSC ships become bigger, newer, and more advanced.
 They need to get the shows up to the same Broadway-style quality that Royal Caribbean does so brilliantly.

 The cruise cuisine